8bitcommit/8bitcommit.github.io/_posts/2025-01-02-PhantomDrive.md

 ## The Idea

-Most live USBs are bad.
-They're either too limited (no persistence), too bloated (full installs without security in mind), or too dependent on the host.
+Most live USBs either too limited (no persistence), too bloated (full installs without security in mind), or too dependent on the host.
 PhantomDrive is none of those things.

 Instead, it: